IDinsight/ask-a-question/docs/index.md

 </pre>

-**[Ask-a-question](https://idinsight.github.io/aaq-core/) is an open-source product designed to support NGOs, developing country governments, and social sector orgs to use Large Language Models to answer questions from citizens.**
+**[Ask-a-question](https://idinsight.github.io/aaq-core/) is an open-source product designed to support NGOs, governments of developing countries, and social sector orgs to use Large Language Models to answer questions from citizens.**

 ---